 The Gallery, based in historic Somerset House, is most famous for its collection of Impressionist and Post-impressionist works - including masterpieces such as Van Gogh's Self-Portrait with Bandaged Ear, Manet's A Bar at the Folies-Bergère and the most significant collection of works by Cézanne in the UK.
-The collection has remarkable works ranging from the Medieval and Renaissance to the present day, including an internationally renowned collection of prints and drawings, and an important holding of decorative arts.
+The collection has remarkable works ranging from the Medieval and Renaissance periods to the present day, including an internationally renowned collection of prints and drawings, and an important holding of decorative arts.

-The permanent collection sits alongside an exciting programme of temporary exhibitions, which showcase works by internationally renowned artists in focussed exhibitions.
-Recent exhibitions have included Van Gogh.
-Self-Portraits and Edvard Munch.
-Masterpieces from Bergen.

-Highlights of the newly transformed Gallery include the spectacular LVMH Great Room, which once hosted the Royal Academy of Arts' famous summer exhibitions, exhibitions, which has been restored to its original proportions to provide a new home for our world-famous collection of Impressionist and Post-Impressionist paintings.
+The permanent collection sits alongside an exciting programme of temporary exhibitions which showcase works by internationally renowned artists in focussed exhibitions.
+Recent exhibitions have included Van Gogh: Self-Portraits, Edvard Munch: Masterpieces from Bergen, and Peter Doig.
+The Gallery reopened in November 2021 following a three year major transformation project, and highlights include the spectacular LVMH Great Room, which once hosted the Royal Academy of Arts' famous summer exhibitions, and has been restored to its original proportions to provide a new home for our world-famous collection of Impressionist and Post Impressionist paintings.

-The Courtauld's collection has been completely redisplayed and newly interpreted.
-Internationally famous works from the Renaissance to the 18th century are shown in the beautifully restored Blavatnik Fine Rooms, and there are new and transformed galleries devoted to the Medieval and Early Renaissance collection, 20th century art, and the work of the Bloomsbury Group.
+Other highlights at The Courtauld Gallery include internationally famous works from the Renaissance to the 18th century on display in the spectacular Blavatnik Fine Rooms, and galleries devoted to the Medieval and Early Renaissance collection, 20th century art, and the work of the Bloomsbury Group.